 Black Dance as a Category and Field of Study

-DeFrantz and Gittens’ descriptions of the sociopolitical contexts out of which the term gained widespread use in the 1960s suggest that the term is about a sociopolitical stance.
-Black dancers’ choice to use the term indicated their agency in defining not only what they created, but also in aligning with the sociopolitical stance of the Black Arts Movement and other Black liberation movements occurring at the time.
-However, DeFrantz, along with Takiyah Nur Amin, also points out that the term was created by white journalists and dance critics, and widely used in the 1960s and ‘70s in their dance writing.
-Amin describes its use by white dance critics as a pejorative marker to distinguish the work of Black choreographers from mainstream, i.e., white, concert dance (10), and DeFrantz explains that the term, when used by white critics, came to simply signify that there were African American dancers on stage (10).
+DeFrantz and Gittens’ descriptions of the sociopolitical contexts out of which the term gained widespread use in the 1960s suggest that the term implies a sociopolitical stance.
+Black dancers’ choice to use the term indicated their agency in defining what they created and their alignment with the ideologies of Black liberation.
+However, DeFrantz and Takiyah Nur Amin acknowledge that the term was created by white journalists and dance critics and was widely used as a pejorative marker to distinguish the work of Black choreographers from mainstream, i.e., white, concert dance (Amin 10).
+Additionally, white dance writers used the term to simply signify that there were African American dancers on stage (DeFrantz 10).

-From the array of perspectives included in Amin’s article, as well as further reading from other scholars, I discerned that arguments against the term are grounded in two distinct, yet related, stances: one, that it is inherently racist and marginalizes Black dancers, and two, that the dances created and performed by Black dancers are too varied to be labeled under one term.
-Amin writes that Theresa Howard challenges the term as one that “sets the doers apart as separate and unequal in artistic validity” (8), while Richard C. Green posits that the choreographies and performances of Pearl Primus were haunted by the notion of racial identification despite her modern dance training (114).
-Zita Allen questions if Black Dance really exists and who is qualified to define it, given its origins as an oppressive label (Craighead 18-19).
+From the array of perspectives included in Amin’s article and additional perspectives from other scholars, I discerned that arguments against the term’s use are grounded in two distinct, yet related, stances: one, that it is inherently racist and marginalizes Black dancers; and two, that the dances created and performed by Black dancers are too varied to be labeled under one umbrella.
+For example, Theresa Howard holds that the term “sets the doers apart as separate and unequal in artistic validity” (Amin 8), while Richard C. Green posits that the choreographies and performances of Pearl Primus were haunted by the notion of racial identification despite her modern dance training (114).
+Relatedly, Zita Allen questions if Black Dance really exists and who is qualified to define it, given its origins as a pejorative label (Craighead 18-19).

-With regard to the diversity inherent to Black people dancing, Amin discusses both Christopher Reardon and Brenda Dixon Gottschild, whose work suggests that not only have Black dancers assimilated various movement styles that do not originate in Black cultures, but also that non-Black dancers have assimilated movement that originates within Black cultures (10).
-Similarly, DeFrantz notes that Alvin Ailey’s Revelations and Talley Beatty’s The Black Belt are both described as “Black Dance” despite their different approaches to movement vocabularies, music, and kinesthetic effect (7-9).
-Thus, any academic study of Black Dance must take into consideration the ways that the term may be misapplied or misunderstood, and how the existence of Black Dance implies the continued existence and adherence to certain sociopolitical structures that deem Black creative work unequal to or distinct from what is considered mainstream or hegemonic.
+Regarding the diversity inherent to Black Dance, Amin discusses Christopher Reardon and Brenda Dixon Gottschild, whose work demonstrates that Black dancers have assimilated various movement styles that do not originate in Black cultures and that non-Black dancers have assimilated movement that originates within Black cultures (10).
+Similarly, DeFrantz notes that Alvin Ailey’s Revelations and Talley Beatty’s Black Belt are both described as “Black Dance” despite their different approaches to movement vocabularies, music, and kinesthetic effect (7-9).
+Thus, any academic study of Black Dance must take into consideration the ways that the term may be mis-applied or misunderstood.
+There must be an active rejection of continued adherence to sociopolitical ideologies that deem Black creative work unequal to or distinct from what is considered mainstream or hegemonic.

-Nonetheless, previous and current scholarship also indicates that there may be some value in the continued application of the term, particularly when we analyze what it reveals about history, sociopolitical structures, and Black dancers’ authority and agency in creative spaces.
+Previous and current scholarship indicates that there may be value in the continued application of the term, particularly when we analyze what it reveals about history, sociopolitical structures, and Black dancers’ authority and agency in creative spaces.
 Arguments for the term tend to locate Black Dance in the Black body, Black experiences, and Black cultures.
-Thus, those who advocate for its use do not define the term as one particular movement style, technique, or vocabulary.
-The distinction between body, experience, and culture is necessary, but the three are inextricably linked in ways revealed by various Black Dance studies that rely on embodied data analysis frameworks.
+Thus, those who advocate for the use of the term do not define the term as one particular movement style, technique, or vocabulary.
+While the distinction between body, experience, and culture is significant, the three are inextricably linked in ways revealed by embodied data analysis frameworks.

-While locating the term in the Black body runs the risk of exposing an underlying essentialism, demonstrated by DeFrantz’ discussions of Alvin Ailey’s Revelations and The Black Belt (7-9), it also implies a wider dimension of Black experience.
-Thus, Amin, drawing on the work of Carole Y. Johnson and bell hooks, defines “Black Dance” as “the multiple movement idioms that both originate within Black African culture and those that emerge as they are filtered through the experiences of Black people as a result of assimilating various cultural influences (13).
-The key element and filter becomes Black experiences, which occur through and because of inhabiting Black bodies, but does not reduce the existence of Black Dance to simply a consequence of racialization.
-A Black experience is not just a racial experience; it encompasses various social, political, and cultural experiences, and it draws together notions of the Black dancer as object and subject.
+While locating the term in the Black body runs the risk of exposing an underlying essentialism, as demonstrated by DeFrantz’ discussion of Alvin Ailey’s Revelations and Talley Beatty’s Black Belt (7-9), the location implies a wider dimension of Black experience.
+Drawing on the work of Carole Y. Johnson and bell hooks, Amin defines “Black Dance” as “the multiple movement idioms that both originate within Black African culture and those that emerge as they are filtered through the experiences of Black people as a result of assimilating various cultural influences (13).
+The key element and filter become Black experiences, which occur through and because of inhabiting Black bodies, but does not reduce the existence of Black Dance to simply a consequence of racialization.
+A Black experience is not just a racial experience; it encompasses various social, political, and cultural aspects, and it draws together notions of the Black dancer as object and subject.

 By shifting the emphasis from the body to the experience, examinations of Black Dance reveal how bell hooks’ “authority of experience” can be legitimized in academic inquiry.
 For example, using an embodied data analysis framework, Rosemarie A. Roberts interrogates micro-level Black and brown performance and what they reveal about macro-level social inequalities (280).
-Employing a similar micro-to-macro framework, Tracey Owens Patton reflects on her experiences in white homogenous dance spaces and demonstrates how the experiences of Black dancers in those spaces can uncover the hegemonic structures informing those spaces (105).
+Employing a similar micro-to-macro framework, Tracey Owens Pattons reflects on her experiences in white homogenous dance spaces and demonstrates how the experiences of Black dancers in those spaces uncover hegemonic structures (105).

-Halifu Osumare exemplifies this point when she writes about her experiences in Ghana in her memoir, Dancing in Blackness.
+Halifu Osumare exemplifies this point in her memoir, Dancing in Blackness.
 Osumare found that despite identifying herself as Black, Ghanaians still referred to her as “Obruni” (199).
-While “Obruni” is interpreted as both “white woman” and “foreigner;” Osumare took it to mean “white woman” due to her physical characteristics, leading her to question the concept of Blackness and if it was about culture, imagined self-perception, or imposed socialized racialization (199).
+While “Obruni” is interpreted as both “white woman” and “foreigner;” Osumare understood it as “white woman” due to her physical characteristics.
+This prompted her to question the concept of Blackness and if it was about culture, imagined self-perception, or imposed socialized racialization (199).
 Where imagined self-perception and imposed racialization are insufficient for establishing kinship between herself and Ghanaians, Osumare discovers that her “[B]lackness was lodged in [their] cultural connections” (200), a discovery that was made through dancing, and thus embodied inquiry.

 Works Cited